-Average Cost of Hospital Stay can be found for all patients (all ages) and the uninsured in Statistical Brief #246 shows an estimated true average cost for a hospital stay in 2016 to be $11,700 (about $13,200 in 2021 dollars).
+Average Cost of Hospital Stay can be found for all patients (all ages) and the uninsured in Statistical Brief #246.
+The report shows an estimated true average cost for a hospital stay in 2016 to be $11,700 (about $13,200 in 2021 dollars).
 Although not disclosed in the Brief, full charges are likely about 4 times higher than the reported cost.
 (In other words, consumers might need about a 75% discount off billed charges to experience the costs reported in this Brief.)
 Average private pay stay was $10,900 in cost ($12,300 after adding medical inflation to 2021), with an average length of stay of 3.9 days.
 A stay for someone uninsured cost $9,300 ($10,500 in 2021 dollars), and was a little longer time in hospital, 4.1 days.
 The estimated cost of a Medicare stay was $13,600 in 2016 (about $15,400 in 2021 dollars adding medical inflation).
 A separate report (statistical brief #182, published in 2014), looked at reasons for hospital stays.
 Excluding childbirth, the most common reasons for admission for uninsured patients were mood disorders (#1) and skin infections (#2, a potentially avoidable admission).
 For privately insured patients, the top two reasons were osteoarthritis and mood disorders.
 Published by AHRQ with HCUP data, December 2018.

 Average Charge (Price) for Uterine Fibroid Treatment varied by setting.
 Average price was $28,000 for inpatient surgery, or $25,200 for ambulatory surgery for benign fibroids in 2013.
-(Using medical inflation rates to 2019, inpatient surgery could be estimated at $32,400, and ambulatory surgery is estimated at $29,200.)
+(Using medical inflation rates to 2021, inpatient surgery could be estimated at $34,500, and ambulatory surgery is estimated at $31,050.)
 Most common surgical treatments: hysterectomy, myomectomy, embolization, and endometrial ablation.
 Report: Procedures to Treat Benign Uterine Fibroids in Hospital Inpatient and Hospital-Based Ambulatory Surgery Settings, 2013.
-Statistical Brief #200 by AHRQ, published January 2016
+Statistical Brief #200 by AHRQ, published January 2016.

 Find an overview and estimated costs for bariatric weight loss surgery.
 Federal government summary of different types of weight-loss surgery estimates average cost is $15,000 to $25,000 (2016); with medical inflation to 2021, the range would be about $17,000 to more than $28,000.
 Find costs under Definition & Facts.
-By the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) of NIH
+By the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) of NIH.

 Find the Average Hospitalization Cost for Septicemia (or sepsis).
-Admission to a hospital in 2009 for a principal diagnosis of septicemia cost an average of $18,500 (over $24,200 in 2019 dollars).
-Average cost per day of $2300 was estimated “true” cost – note, prices would have been higher.
+Admission to a hospital in 2009 for a principal diagnosis of septicemia cost an average of $18,500 ($25,800 in 2021 dollars).
+Average cost per day of $2,300 was estimated “true” cost – note, prices would have been higher.
 Septicemia required a 8.8 day length of stay.
 Many died in-hospital (16.3%), down from 2000.
 Average age at admission was 60.
 AHRQ Statistical Brief #122 published Oct.
 2011.
 Consumers may be surprised to learn that Septicemia was the 2nd most common reason for hospitalization in 2015, after births.
 In 2016, CDC estimated that one in three patients who die in a hospital have sepsis.
 A different study by Premier found their average cost at about $70,000 per patient in September 2018, a significantly higher figure than the government report.

 AHRQ published over 30 HCUP-US statistical briefs in 2020 and 2021.
-Topics include Covid-19 hospitalizations (at least nine reports); cancer-related hospitalizations; operating room procedures; opioid-related hospital stays and Emergency Department visits; other ER visits; preventable inpatient stays for chronic health conditions; Medicare Advantage stays; suicide, mental health and substance use hospital stays, adverse safety events, readmissions, pediatric hospital stays and ER visits, heart problems, atrial fibrillation, and more.
-Average charges or estimated true cost (most use 2016 or older data) and average length of stay are sometimes shown in the tables; death rate sometimes shown.
-From the Healthcare Cost and Utilization Project.
-Additional reports continue to be added; more than 200 older briefs also indexed
+Topics include Covid-19 hospitalizations (at least nine reports); cancer-related hospitalizations; operating room procedures; opioid-related hospital stays and Emergency Department visits; other ER visits; preventable inpatient stays for chronic health conditions; Medicare Advantage stays; suicide, mental health and substance use hospital stays; readmissions, and more.
+Average charges or estimated true cost (most use 2018 data; the Covid reports use 2020 data) and average length of stay are sometimes shown in the tables; death rate sometimes shown.
+From the Healthcare Cost and Utilization Project (HCUP).
+Additional reports continue to be added; more than 200 older briefs are also indexed.